-The composition of MENAAC reflects AACSB's commitment to diversity, equity, inclusion, and belonging.
-The MENAAC chair and the MENAAC staff liaison ensures that MENAAC membership includes diversity in gender, country representation, job functions/roles, etc. as represented within Middle Eastern and North African business schools and the communities they serve.
+The composition of MENAAC reflects varied perspectives, backgrounds, and experiences, as represented within Middle Eastern and North African business schools and the communities they serve.

 - 1. MENAAC takes a strategic perspective in its deliberations and recommendations. - 2.
 MENAAC is expected to meet twice per fiscal year and AACSB's budget incorporates appropriate support for these meetings. - 3.
 Normally, MENAAC meetings are held in the Europe, Middle East and Africa (EMEA) region, and at least one AACSB executive team member is expected to attend each meeting.
 Meetings may be held in person or by means of video conferencing. - 4.
 MENAAC is expected to be actively engaged with and supportive of regional network groups focused on the Middle East sub-region of EMEA. - 5.
 MENAAC adheres to AACSB timelines and deadlines in making recommendations to AACSB in regard to nominations and input on strategic issues or recommendations. - 6.
 An AACSB staff member is assigned as staff liaison for MENAAC and provides logistical support for development of meeting agendas, meeting planning, and capturing meeting results and follow up.